 “Subika provides a platform for additional upgrades in adjacent orebodies.”

 LIFE OF GARY

 Gary Goldberg was appointed CEO and president of Newmont Mining in 2013 after serving as the North American firm’s COO.
-Prior to that, he was CEO of Rio Tinto Minerals and served on the board of Rio Tinto Zimbabwe.
-He has a BSc. in mining engineering from the University of Wisconsin-Platteville.
+He was previously CEO of Rio Tinto Minerals and served on the board of Rio Tinto Zimbabwe.
+He has a BSc in mining engineering from the University of Wisconsin-Platteville.

 - Web Address: www.newmont.com